rehanvdm/warpurl-api-docs/docs/src/api/model.md

 [[toc]]

-These are the models that can be returned API calls.
+These are the models that can be returned by API calls.
 They are presented in example format and will be referenced by name ex: `<model:link>`.
 All fields will be indicated, but those not defined will not be returned or returned as the default for that type.